tomas-trachta/pyChat/README.md

 # pyChat

-End-to-end chat in python using socket module and PyQT.
+Cross-platform End-to-end chat in python using socket module and PyQT.

 ## Usage